Azure/bicep-reps/active/0004-integrating-extensible-resources-and-deployment-stacks.md

 As mentioned in the [Authentication and authorization through provider configuration](#authentication-and-authorization-through-provider-configuration) section, the deployments API must be updated to save provider configuration to support the invocation of the `POST /resources/{referenceId}/deleteWithConfig` API.

-However, the storage of configuration values post-deployment varies based on their types and how their values are specified, leading to instances where they may not be retained.

 For example, below is an ARM template with the Kubernetes provider imported:

 ```JSON